jaragont/orchestration-workshop/_pages/3-using-orms.md

 In addition to the column-based attributes, we have a [`relationship()`](https://docs.sqlalchemy.org/en/20/orm/relationship_api.html#sqlalchemy.orm.relationship) construct that represents a linkage between two mapped classes, and by extension, relationship between two tables.

 In our case, the `relationship()` construct, along with the `Mapped["Address"]` construct, will be used to examine the table relationships.
 As a result, `Customer.address` links `customer` to `address`, and `Address.customer` links `address` to `customer`.
-We'll talk about its parameters in a bit.
 The relationship linkage between the two tables is inferred with the foreign key constraint we had defined previously.

+The `lazy="joined"` parameter signifies that we've used joined relationship loading technique, a type of eager loading.
+We will talk about this in the next section in detail.

 We have applied a non-collection type to the `Mapped` annotation on both sides of the relationship, i.e. `Mapped["Address"]` in `Customer`, and `Mapped["Customer"]` in `Address`.
 With this, SQLAlchemy has determined that there is a **One to One** relationship.